We get all sorts of questions so we figured we should put some of the answers online.

 Currently, that percentage is 98%!
 Following our founding documents, we must give at least 90% of every dollar brought in on youth centered activities.
 In 2022, BILT Foundation spent less than 2% on administration after taking out credit card transaction fees.
 We are able to do this by having zero paid staff at the BILT Foundation.
 All board members and donation counselors are volunteers and give their time freely to the foundation.
 The 10% that we do reserve to spend on administration is mostly credit card processing fees, website hosting, accountants, and legal paperwork costs required to keep the foundation in good standing.
 In comparison… most 501(c)(3) organizations today spend more than 50% on administration.

-Donations are cut off on June 1st of every year.
-It takes our team of volunteers a week or two to audit and prepare grant checks.
-We then mail grant checks out around June 15th.
+Donations are cut off around May 15th of every year.
+It takes our team of volunteers a week or two to audit and prepare grant funds.
+We then process ACH grant transfers around June 1st.

 Grant funds are sent electronically via ACH to confirmed bank accounts of entity receiving the grant.
 An ACH authorization form must be submitted and confirmed by our volunteers prior to any funds being sent.
 The ACH authorization form can be downloaded below.